-If you want to set up a web site or have one set already, you may have noticed that you need two services in order to host a site effectively.
-If you’re curious about what you need both to run a web site, this guide will explain why each one, in turn, is needed.
-Let’s start by looking at each in separate.
+If you want to set up a website or have one set already, you may have noticed that you need two services to host a site effectively.
+If you're curious about what you need both to run a website, this guide will explain why each one, in turn, is needed.
+Let's start by looking at each separately.

-Let’s start with what web hosting is.
-A web hosting plan means leasing space on Hostwinds servers, offering you a place to keep your web site’s files and run the code on it.
-As an analogy, think of web hosting like renting an apartment.
-When you rent an apartment, you don’t own the whole building, you pay for using a few rooms inside of the building each month.
+Let's start with what web hosting is.
+A web hosting plan means leasing space on Hostwinds servers, offering you a place to keep your website's files and run the code on them.
+As an analogy, think of web hosting as renting an apartment.
+When you rent an apartment, you don't own the whole building.
+Instead, you pay for using a few rooms inside of the building each month.

-In a nutshell, web hosting is your site’s home for your website related files such as index.html or index.php (your site’s homepage), your email and email accounts, your databases and other web hosting related files and services.
+In a nutshell, web hosting is your site's home for your website-related files such as index.html or index.php (your site's homepage), email and email accounts, databases, and other web-hosting-related files and services.

-Additionally, if you have an email address, your emails will be sent and kept on your hosting as well.
+Additionally, your emails will be sent and kept on your hosting if you have an email address.

 This works perfectly fine for computers, but people have trouble remembering arbitrary sequences of numbers, so domain names were invented to give computers more people-friendly names that are easier to remember.
 A domain name looks like this:

-Think of an IP address like the computer’s equivalent of your home address.
-A domain is similar to adding “home” in your GPS, so your GPS looks up your home address.
+Think of an IP address like the computer's equivalent of your home address.
+For example, a domain is similar to adding "home" in your GPS, so your GPS looks up your home address.

 A domain offers these benefits:

-The hosting of a web site is where the web site is, it is the computer that holds it, and it’s where all of the data that the site owner worked to create exists.
-A Domain is a name, it points to the site, and attracts users and generates an easy to remember name that makes your site popular.
+The website's hosting is where the website is, it is the computer that holds it, and it's where all of the data that the site owner worked to create exists.
+A Domain is a name, points to the site, attracts users, and generates an easy-to-remember name that makes your site popular.